zlogic/vogon-go/README.md

 `docker build -t vogon:latest .`

-To deploy create a Vogon container, run the following Docker command (change `[port]` to the port where Vogon-NJ will be accessible):
+To deploy create a Vogon container, run the following Docker command (change `[port]` to the port where Vogon will be accessible):

 ```
 docker create \